Bivalirudin: European Union

+Pharmacology

 Mechanism of action

 Bivalirudin directly inhibits thrombin by specifically binding both to the catalytic site and to the anion-binding exosite of circulating and clot-bound thrombin.
 Thrombin is a serine proteinase that plays a central role in the thrombotic process.
 It cleaves fibrinogen into fibrin monomers, activates Factor V, VIII, and XIII, allowing fibrin to develop a covalently cross-linked framework that stabilizes the thrombus.
 Thrombin also promotes further thrombin generation, and activates platelets, stimulating aggregation and granule release.
 The binding of bivalirudin to thrombin is reversible as thrombin slowly cleaves the bivalirudin-Arg3-Pro4 bond, resulting in recovery of thrombin active site functions.